dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-commands.md

   - splunk
   - siem
 date: 2025-09-08 15:51:32 +0530
-updated: 2026-01-24 19:56:29 +0530
+updated: 2026-01-28 22:37:14 +0530
 ---

 ### Search Context
-The IN operator can only be used with wildcards when used before the first pipe or with the `search` command.
+The IN operator can only be used with wildcards when used with the `search` command.
 When IN is used with `where` it is treated as the `in()` function which does not support wildcards.

 When using IN operator we should not prefix literals with wildcards as its inefficient.